 This creamy tomato artichoke chicken is absolutely delicious.
 Whole30, paleo, and dairy-free, the recipe is simple but big on flavor and so dang good!
 Made with only 7 ingredients, this creamy tomato artichoke chicken is a fantastic paleo or Whole30 dinner, but everyone would love it!

-- 4 tsp. avocado oil divided
+- 4 teaspoons avocado oil or other neutral oil, divided

-- 2 tsp. dried basil divided
+- 2 teaspoons dried basil divided

 - 2 cloves garlic minced